feed4love/basic_bank/README.md

 3) Entity account keep data to match requeriments about account and credit

-4) Entity transaction keep data to match requeriments about transaction
+4) Entity transaction keep data to match requeriments about transaction and status logic

-5) The database choosen is H2, but initial test has been done with Atlas, the MongoDb Cluster that is a great optin but require configure the client Ip address in the server to accept connections.
+5) The database choosen is H2, but initial test has been done with Atlas, the MongoDb Cluster that is a great option but require configure the client Ip address at the cluster instance, or to have it running in local.
-The main different that affects to the project example is the need --or not of the use JPA , as far MongoDB is not relational DB.
+The main affects is about the JPA , as far MongoDB is not a relational DB.
 The code for switch to MongoDB is commented.

 6) Security.
-Here is choose to use a Basic Authorization for the API and allow move forward with the main requeriments.
-Is well known is better method to use Oauth2.0 and JWT, .., also with other techs. to protect the services from unauthorized access or  attacks (such in the servlet configuration and in the application server).
-Any case regarding this matter I have decided at this stage implement the Basic and move forwad according the schedulle.
+Here is choose to use a Basic Authorization for the API.
+Is well known better methods such Oauth2.0 , JWT, among others to protect servlets and api rest.
+Any case regarding this matter I have decided at this stage implement the Basic and move forwad at this stage with requirements and test cases.
 The parameters to configre the access to the API are:
     bank.basic.auth.username
     bank.basic.auth.password

-7) It is asumme that is need to have an entity for Account to keep track about the credit is avaibable for an IBAN Account number to match requeriments.
+7) It is asumme that is need to have an entity name account to keep data about the credit avaibable for an IBAN Account.

 # Configuration parameters